dell/csm-docs/content/docs/getting-started/upgrade/operator/observability_upgrade.md

 - Modify the installation

   - Update the driver config version and image tag
-  - Update the Observability config version, csm-topology image and the driver metrics images(e.g. for CSI PowerScale driver, the metrics driver image would be `csm-metrics-powerscale`)
+  - Update the Observability config version and the driver metrics images(e.g. for CSI PowerScale driver, the metrics driver image would be `csm-metrics-powerscale`)

 >NOTE: